Inverse Extended Kalman Filter -- Part I: Fundamentals: Performance Analyses

 \begin{definition}[Exponential mean-squared boundedness \cite{reif1999stochastic}] A stochastic process $\{\bm{\zeta}_{k} \}_{k \geq 0}$ is defined to be exponentially bounded in mean-squared sense if there are real numbers $\eta,\nu>0$ and $0<\lambda<1$ such that $\mathbb{E}\left[\|\bm{\zeta}_{k}\|_{2}^{2}\right]\leq \eta\mathbb{E}\left[\|\bm{\zeta}_{0}\|_{2}^{2}\right]\lambda^{k}+\nu$ holds for every $k\geq 0$. \end{definition} \begin{definition}[Boundedness with probability one \cite{reif1999stochastic}] A stochastic process $\{\bm{\zeta}_{k} \}_{k \geq 0}$ is defined to be bounded with probability one if $\sup_{k\geq 0}\|\bm{\zeta}_{k}\|_{2} < \infty$ holds with probability one. \end{definition} \begin{lemma}[Boundedness of stochastic process {\cite[Lemma 2.1]{reif1999stochastic}}] Consider a function $V_{k}(\bm{\zeta}_{k})$ of the stochastic process $\bm{\zeta}_{k}$ and real numbers $v_{\textrm{min}}$, $v_{\textrm{max}}$, $\mu>0$, and $0<\lambda\leq 1$ such that for all $k\geq 0$

 and

 Then, the stochastic process $\{\bm{\zeta}_{k}\}_{k \geq 0}$ is exponentially bounded in mean-squared sense, i.e.,

 for every $k\geq 0$.
-Further, $\{\bm{\zeta}_{k}\}_{k \geq 0}$ is also bounded with probability one. \end{lemma} In the bounded mean-squared sense, \cite[Sec.
+Further, $\{\bm{\zeta}_{k}\}_{k \geq 0}$ is also bounded with probability one. \end{lemma} \begin{remark} In the bounded mean-squared sense, \cite[Sec.
 III]{reif1999stochastic} showed that, while the two-step prediction and update recursion (described in previous sections) and one-step formulation of (forward) filters may differ in their performance and transient behaviour, they have similar convergence properties.
 However, the conditions of Lemma \ref{lemma:exponential boundedness} were proved to hold when the error remained within suitable bounds; the guarantees fail if the error exceeds this bound at any instant.
 However, it was numerically shown \cite[Sec.
-V]{reif1999stochastic} that the bound on the error was only of theoretical interest and, in practice, the filter remained stable for much larger estimation errors.
+V]{reif1999stochastic} that the bound on the error was only of theoretical interest and, in practice, the filter remained stable for much larger estimation errors. \end{remark}

 In the following, we first derive stability conditions for I-KF-without-DF in which we rely on the stability of the forward KF-without-DF as proved in \cite{fang2012on}.
 The procedure is similar for the stability of I-KF-with-DF and I-KF-without-unknown-input \cite{krishnamurthy2019how} and hence, we omit the details for these filters.
 For I-EKF stability, we employ both unknown matrix and bounded non-linearity approaches.
 In the process, we also derive the forward EKF stability conditions using unknown matrix approach; note that the same was obtained using bounded non-linearity method in \cite{reif1999stochastic}.
+Finally, we provide conditions for the consistency of the I-EKF’s estimates.
+The procedure is similar for the consistency of other proposed filters considering their respective augmented states and hence, we omit the details here.